HL7/fhir-cow-ig/input/pagecontent/index.md

 Many of the concepts in this guide are built on top of work by the Netherlands FHIR community in their work on the Notified Pull framework which was incorporated into FHIR Subscriptions in R6, work by the Canadian FHIR community to facilitate referrals, work by BSeR to facilitate social care referrals, and earlier guidance created for Durable Medical Equipment orders.
 This guide also draws inspiration from work on 360X.

 #### Key Challenges Today:
-The below is a summary of key challenges in the referral, orders, and transfer space today, especially for cross-organization exchanges.
-The below is informational background and may not be comprehensive.
-Only some of the challenges described below are addressed as part of this implementation guide.
+A summary of key challenges in the referral, orders, and transfer space today, especially for cross-organization exchanges, is shown below.
+This informational background may not be comprehensive, and only some of the challenges described below are addressed as part of this implementation guide.

 * Endpoint discovery - letting actors know to where an initial notification should be pushed, or from where additional information may be queried.
-* Sharing supporting information - it can be hard to supply all of the background with an order or referral today.
+* Sharing supporting information - it can be hard to supply all of the necessary and relevant background information with an order or referral today.
 For example - in HL7 v2, it's challenging to refer a patient for a surgical consult while communicating that it is based on a _particular_ set of imaging.
-* Requesting additional information providers who receive a request for service may find that additional specific information is needed.
-That information may not laready exist in the patient's chart, and often that information of interest is not _always_ necessary to a given type of service.
+* Requesting additional information - providers who receive a request for service may find that additional specific information is needed.
+That information may not already exist in the patient's chart, and often that information of interest is not _always_ necessary to a given type of service.
-* Orchestration and tracking - coordinating which actor has the baton, monitoring the overall status of a referral, managing the earlier steps, etc.
+* Workflow management and tracking - coordinating which actor has the baton, monitoring the overall status of a referral, managing the earlier steps, etc.
-* Closing the loop - sharing the outcome (and parital outcomes), such as a consult note, an imaging result, a proposed plan of care, etc.
+* Closing the loop - sharing the outcome (and partial outcomes), such as a consult note, an imaging result, a proposed plan of care, etc.

 #### Aspects Included in this IG
 This IG provides guidance for how the following workflows could be accomplished in FHIR: